Free safety incident report form

 Preview the template

-See the first part of the form below.
-Enter your email above to download the full safety incident report form (PDF-ready).
+See the first part of the safety incident report form below.
+Download the full version above.

 A safety incident report is a formal record of any event in the workplace that results in injury, illness, property damage, an environmental release, or a near miss.
 It captures what happened, when and where, who was involved or injured, the immediate actions taken, witness accounts, and the findings of any investigation including root cause analysis and corrective actions.
 In Australia, under WHS legislation, notifiable incidents must be reported to the regulator immediately.
 A well-completed incident report protects workers, demonstrates due diligence and provides evidence for insurance, regulatory and legal purposes.

-Benefits of using a safety incident report form
+Benefits of using this safety incident report form

 - Accurate record keeping: capture incident details while they are fresh, reducing the chance of errors or omissions.